Call for Submissions

 Professionals in the field of international education and exchange are expressing a growing interest and need for specialized knowledge, research, and synthesis of emerging perspectives in a wide range of disciplines and fields.
 With that in mind, this new resource features a compilation of book reviews covering recent literature at the intersection of these fields.
 In some cases, the literature reviewed is directly applicable to the practice of international education; in others, it analyzes literature from other fields that impacts our work in both theoretical and practical ways.

-The book reviews are written by a wide variety of voices—faculty members, independent researchers, practitioners, and graduate students.
+Feature essays and book reviews are written by a wide variety of voices—faculty members, independent researchers, international education practitioners, and graduate students.
 Our hope is to foster a dialogue, and even support sometimes conflicting or contradictory viewpoints.